 Facial feminization patients often ask how long is best to wait to have voice feminization surgery after an Adam’s apple reduction, or vice versa.
 And, they’re often unclear about which procedure they should have first.

-A tracheal shave is a surgical procedure in which the thyroid cartilage (not to be confused with the thyroid gland) is shaved to minimize the prominence.
+An Adam’s apple reduction (or Tracheal Shave) is a surgical procedure in which the thyroid cartilage, not to be confused with the thyroid gland, is shaved to minimize the prominence.

-On the other hand, voice feminization is usually performed by an ear-nose-throat surgeon and makes changes to the space between the vocal cords.
+On the other hand, voice feminization is usually performed by an ear-nose-throat surgeon and makes changes to the length and space between the vocal cords.

-Here, our experts share advice on how long to wait between them and the recommended order of these two different surgical procedures.
+Our experts share advice on how long to wait between a Adam’s apple reduction and voice feminization and we break down the order of the two surgical procedures.